 The Millennium Analysis File provides participating countries with data on high-ranking members of Russian-speaking organized criminal groups.
 The information contained in this file includes:

 By proactively sharing and contributing intelligence to the analysis file, police are empowered to act locally, with the support of global data.

-A Project Millennium working group meets on a regular basis to allow law enforcement officers to share their experiences, exchange intelligence, identify emerging trends and modus operandi of Eurasian crime groups.
+A Project Millennium working group meets on a regular basis to allow law enforcement officers to share their experiences, exchange intelligence, identify emerging trends and modus operandi of crime groups in the regions concerned.